-- 1. Not on Financial Aid Probation or financial aid warning - 2.
+- 1. Be on Financial aid good standing. - 2.
 Be enrolled in an eligible program preferably as a full-time student - 3.
 Have completed and submitted FAFSA - 4.
 Not enrolled in the ACE Program - 5.
 Have completed and submitted to FAO all required financial aid documents (See page 12) - 6.
 Preferably have at least a cumulative grade point average (cum.
 G.P.A) of 2.50 on a 4.00 scale. - 7.
 Not currently employed or not on an approved leave with pay